ibm-cloud-docs/openshift/openshift_troubleshoot_ingress.md

     * If a public ALB has no IP address, see [Ingress ALB does not deploy in a zone](/docs/openshift?topic=openshift-cs_troubleshoot_debug_ingress#cs_subnet_limit).

-2. If you use Calico pre-DNAT network policies or another custom firewall to block incoming traffic to Ingress ALBs, you must allow inbound access from the {{site.data.keyword.openshiftshort}} control plane and Cloudflare's IPv4 IPs to the IP addresses of your ALBs so that your ALBs can be health checked.
+2. If you use Calico pre-DNAT network policies or another custom firewall to block incoming traffic to the IP addresses of Ingress ALBs, you must allow inbound access from the {{site.data.keyword.openshiftshort}} control plane and Cloudflare's IPv4 IPs to the IP addresses of your ALBs so that your ALBs can be health checked.
 For example, if you use Calico policies, [create a Calico pre-DNAT policy](/docs/containers?topic=containers-policy_tutorial#lesson3) to allow inbound access to your ALBs from [the ports and IP addresses in step 2 of this section](/docs/openshift?topic=openshift-firewall#firewall_outbound) and [Cloudflare's IPv4 IPs](https://www.cloudflare.com/ips/){: external} that are used to check the health of your ALBs on port 80.

 3. Check the health of your ALB IPs.